daiyaanarfeen/Pintos/doc/project3.md

 }
 ```

-### 2. Algorithm
+### 2. Algorithms
 The following functions will be changed:

-- inode_create:
-First, a block will be allocated for the `inode_disk` object the same way that it is done now.
+In `inode_create`, a block will be allocated for the `inode_disk` object the same way that it is done now.
 For blocks after that, instead of using `free_map_allocate` to allocate contiguous blocks (which could fail if a long enough contiguous set of blocks does not exist) we will iteratively allocate 1 block at a time using `free_map_allocate` and put them in the ordered array of block sectors `direct`; if more than 123 blocks need to be allocated then we will allocate additional blocks for `indirect` and `doubly_indirect` before continuing to allocate blocks.
 This will avoid external fragmentation in the disk and ensure that files can be extended (detailed in next part).
 If at any point `free_map_allocate` fails to allocate an additional needed block, all the blocks allocated up to that point will be `free_map_release` and the call to `inode_create` will return false.

-- inode_write_at:
-The first thing that `inode_write_at` will do is to check if writing `size` bytes starting at `offset` will write past the current EOF.
+In `inode_write_at`, we first check if writing `size` bytes starting at `offset` will write past the current EOF.
 If it will, then `inode_write_at` will call `lock_acquire` on `inode -> resizing` (which may put the thread to sleep if another thread is already resizing this inode).
 Once the thread acquires this lock, it will again check if writing `size` bytes starting at `offset` to the resized inode will write past EOF.
 If it still will, then `inode_write_at` will begin iteratively allocating 1 block at a time using `free_map_allocate` until enough blocks have been allocated to “inode” or until `free_map_allocate` cannot allocate anymore additional blocks.
 At this point the lock will be released and `inode_write_at` will begin `block_write`ing to the blocks it needs to write at (if `inode_write_at` does not need to extend a file it will just skip to this part).

 ### 3. Synchronization